Welcome to the Sustainability Department

 Slide Presentations from past presenters:

-The Greening Marshall Committee is a comprised of Marshall University students, faculty, and staff who are dedicated to formulate ideas and methods of implementation for environmental stewardship and sustainable conservation.
+thumbnailCAPBHRMWThe Greening Marshall Committee is a comprised of Marshall University students, faculty, and staff who are dedicated to formulate ideas and methods of implementation for environmental stewardship and sustainable conservation.
 The Committee meets monthly throughout the year.

 Please email bemarshallgreen@marshall.edu for details.